 RESTRAINT

-"Raw material volatility and import competition"
+"Raw material price volatility and intense import competition"

 OPPORTUNITY